Putin Warns Finland, Sweden Over NATO As Ukraine Braces For Eastern Assault - UrduPoint

 There was no immediate confirmation from Ukrainian officials of the deal.

-A group of women whose partners are fighting at Azovstal have been touring European nations in recent weeks, hoping someone can save them.
+A group of women whose partners are fighting at Azovstal have been touring European nations in recent weeks, seeking support for the embattled fighters.

 "We don't know which country can really help us.
 That's why we are reaching out to everyone," Olha Andrianova, 30, told AFP in Paris after visiting Poland, Germany and the Vatican, where they briefly met Pope Francis.

-Ukrainian commanders say they expect a turning point in their favour by August, but Western powers have cautioned the conflict will turn into a war of attrition stretching into next year.

-- EU meets on oil ban - Ukraine's Western allies have levelled unprecedented economic sanctions against Moscow to punish it for the invasion, but at the same time, European nations continue to buy Russian oil and gas.
+- EU meets on oil ban - Ukraine's Western allies have imposed unprecedented economic sanctions on Moscow to punish it for the invasion, but at the same time, European nations continue to buy Russian oil and gas.

-EU foreign ministers met Monday in Brussels to discuss a proposed ban on Russian oil being blocked by Hungary, which said it would cost 15 to 18 billion Euros ($16 to $19 billion) to prepare its economy for the move.
+EU foreign ministers met Monday in Brussels to discuss a proposed ban on Russian oil being blocked by Hungary, which warned of the huge economic cost.

 Portugal's Foreign Minister Joao Gomes Cravinho said it could take "a couple of weeks" to hammer out agreement, a timescale that would take the debate up to the next full summit of EU leaders.